naturalsolutions/NS.UI.FormBuilder/docs/backend.md

 ### preConfiguredField

-pre-configurated provider URL
+pre-configurated provider URL.

+A configurated field is a field saved by use for a future use.

+For example user create a firstName field because it will be present in many forms.

 **default value** : ressources/fieldConfiguration/preConfiguredField.json

 ### fieldConfigurationURL

-wich to send pre-configurated field
+Wich to send pre-configurated field.
+Send a POST request so in client side mode (without back end connection) it won't work.

 **default value** : configurationSaved

-### el
+### linkedFields

-HTML parent element for formbuilder application
+Return all linked fields

-**default value** : #formbuilder
+**default value** : ressources/linkedFields/linkedFields.json

 back to [summary](index.md)